inet-framework/inet-tutorials/visualization/doc/step1.rst

 simulation.
 Visualization can be more specific by using several visualizer parameters.

-This simulation model contains one ``IntegratedVisualizer`` which will be called ``visualizer`` during this tutorial.
+This simulation model contains one :ned:`IntegratedVisualizer` which will be called ``visualizer`` during this tutorial.
 This type of visualizer integrates all single visualizers into a single module.
 In addition, each visualizer integrates a canvas and an osg visualizer.
 Canvas and